unoplatform/uno.toolkit.ui/doc/lightweight-styling.md

 - [TabBar](controls/TabBarAndTabBarItem.md#lightweight-styling)

 ## Resources extension
-To apply lightweight styling to a style, you can use [ResourceExtensions.Resources](helpers/resource-extensions.md).
+You can use [ResourceExtensions.Resources](helpers/resource-extensions.md) to override the lightweight styling resources of a control or a style.

 ### Further Reading